 Accessory structures may include carriage houses, garages, sheds, or gazebos.
 These structures impact the relationship of open to occupied space on a property.

 They should be preserved, repaired, or rehabilitated as necessary in order to promote their continued use as significant features of a site.
 It is important that new accessory structures be designed to be compatible with the character, massing, and scale of the primary building on a lot.

-1. Preserve historic accessory structures.

-- a.
-Retain and repair historic accessory structures in their original locations. - Retain historic materials and configuration, including massing, scale, roof shape and pitch, and placement of doors and windows. - c.
-Retain and repair historic sidings, doors, and windows, using in-kind materials where repair is necessary. - Retain historic doors (particularly garage or carriage doors) and windows on accessory structures.

-- Replace elements that are deteriorated beyond repair with new units that are compatible in design and vintage. - f.
-Altering the design of historic accessory structures to be inconsistent with their original character is not appropriate. - g.
+- 1. Preserve historic accessory structures. - a.
+Retain and repair historic accessory structures in their original locations. - a.
+Retain historic materials and configuration, including massing, scale, roof shape and pitch, and placement of doors and windows. - b.
+Retain and repair historic sidings, doors, and windows, using in-kind materials where repair is necessary. - c.
+Retain historic doors (particularly garage or carriage doors) and windows on accessory structures. - d.
+Replace elements that are deteriorated beyond repair with new units that are compatible in design and vintage. - e.
+Altering the design of historic accessory structures to be inconsistent with their original character is not appropriate. - f.
 Demolition of historic accessory structures is not appropriate. - 2.
-Adapt historic accessory structures for current needs with an addition, rather than demolishing and reconstructing.

-- Design additions that are subordinate to the mass of the original accessory structure. - b.
-Design additions that are simple in character. - Locate additions below the roof ridge of the original structure and use a roof shape compatible with the original structure. - d.
-Offset or recess additions from existing wall panes. - e.
+Adapt historic accessory structures for current needs by adding an addition rather than demolishing and replacing. - a.
+Design additions that are subordinate to the mass of the original accessory structure. - a.
+Design additions that are simple in character. - b.
+Locate additions below the roof ridge of the original structure and use a roof shape compatible with the original structure. - c.
+Locate additions so they are not visible from the public street right-of-way. - d.
+Set back an addition from the wall of the accessory structure. - e.
 Additions that are larger than the original structure are not appropriate. - 3.
-Design new accessory structures to be compatible with the primary building on the lot as well as historic accessory structures. - Design new accessory structures to be visually compatible with the property and the district in terms of scale, size, and materials.
-Simplified designs are the most appropriate. - b.
-Utilize a roof shape and pitch that is consistent with accessory structures historically found in the district or
+Design new accessory structures to be compatible with the primary building on the lot as well as adjacent structures. - a.
+Design new accessory structures to be visually compatible with the property and the district in terms of scale, size, and materials.
+Simplified designs are the most appropriate. - a.
+Utilize a roof shape and pitch that is consistent with accessory structures historically found in the district or with that of the primary building. - b.
+Select exterior wall and roof materials that are visually compatible with historic materials found in the district. - c.
+Choose windows and doors that are proportionately consistent with the size of the accessory structure. - d.
+Accessory structures that are greater than one- third of the footprint of the primary building on the site are not appropriate. - 4.
+Respect the character of the site when designing a new accessory structure. - a.
+Retain the historic relationship between the primary building, open space, and landscape features when siting a new accessory structure. - a.
+Locate new accessory structures in rear yards unless documented precedent exists within the district for other locations.

-THINGS TO CONSIDER...